Statistical physics of learning in high-dimensional chaotic systems: FORCE training

 \subsection{Dynamical mean field theory of FORCE training}

-We now develop a mean field theory analysis of both FORCE algorithms.
+In recent years, there has been a growing interest in trying to apply DMFT to study learning in ANNs, especially in supervised learning settings with feed-forward networks \cite{mignacco2020dynamical, mignacco2021stochasticity, bordelon2022self, kamali2023stochastic}.
+In this section, we develop a DMFT analysis of both FORCE algorithms, which to the best of our knowledge has not been performed before.
 Since both algorithms are defined in the discrete time setting, we use the confined model for the dynamical system in order to follow its trajectory exactly in the large $N$ limit.